 We thus mourn over their behavior and the harsh din (judgment) they received.
 Lag B’Omer, however, was the day that the dying stopped, and on this day all signs of mourning are suspended.

 Lag B’Omer is also the day Rebbe Shimon Bar Yochai (Rashbi) was niftar.
-The great Tanna (Mishnaic sage) Rabbi Shimon bar Yochai was one of the greatest teachers of halacha (Jewish Law) and is quoted numerous times throughout the Talmud.
+Rebbi Shimon was one of the greatest teachers of Jewish Law and is quoted numerous times throughout the Talmud.
 Before he was niftar, Rebbi Shimon called his students and revealed to them the deepest secrets of the Torah and Divine Wisdom.
 These secrets were written down and are contained in the Zohar, the fundamental text of the Kabbalah full of mystic interpretations of the Torah.
 (Moreh B’etzah 223, Mishmeres Shalom 38:1, Taamei Haminhagim pg 256; 267-268)

 It is also brought down that three thousand halachos were revealed to the world on the day that Rebbe Shimon Bar Yochai died (Ner Yisroel).